Jonathan Ruvalcaba: 2014

 Representing his home town of Guanajuato, he won the berth for the National Team that would represent Mexico in the Grand Prix of Spain and Germany.
 He won the gold medal after cumulating 462.35 points in the 10 metre platform and the gold with Diego Balleza synchronized 10 metre platform with 376.56.
 With Balleza, he won the FINA Grand Prix of Madrid, Spain synchronized 10 metre platform silver medal, when they scored 369.30 and with Carlos Moreno, scoring 381.99, they won the tournament bronze medal and placed 18th individually during the 3m springboard competition.
 He also won with Balleza the bronze medal in the FINA Grand Prix of Rostock, Germany, the second of their European tour with a total of 402.03 points.
 During the FINA Grand Prix held in Guanajuato, Ruvalcaba won the synchronized 10 metre platform bronze medal with Balleza with a 409.44 score and also the bronze in 10 metre platform, scoring 494.15.

 In the Mexican qualifier for the 2014 Central American and Caribbean Games, he qualified in second place with 479.45, just behind Iván García in the 10 metre platform and were paired to perform together in the synchronized 10 metre platform but the synchronized 10 metre platform competition was scratched from the games for lacking participants.

-He competed in the 2014 Pan American Sports Festival were he won the silver medal in 10 metre platform, recording 470.20 points and another silver in synchronized 10 metre platform with Diego Balleza, with a 420.03 score.
+He competed in the 2014 Pan American Sports Festival where he won the silver medal in 10 metre platform, recording 470.20 points and another silver in synchronized 10 metre platform with Diego Balleza, with a 420.03 score.

 Ruvalcaba conquered the silver medal with a 483.25 performance in the 10 metre platform, and dedicated this medal to his family and coach and was already planning his 2015 competitions with the 2016 Olympic Games berth as main goal.